Universal Studios Japan: Parades

 The park also offers a daily daytime parade, titled No limit!
 Parade.
 The parade held its first preview performance on 27 February 2023, and officially premiered on 1 March 2023.
-It features floats, characters, and performers based on Mario Kart, Pokemon, Minions, Sing, Hello Kitty, Sesame Street, and Peanuts.
-While Mario and Pikachu appeared on Universal's No Limit!-marketing float at the Midosuji Autum Party in November 2022, the No limit!
+It features floats, characters, and performers based on Hello Kitty, Peanuts, Despicable Me, Sesame Street, Sing, Mario Kart and Pokémon.
+While Mario and Pikachu appeared on Universal's No Limit!-marketing float at the Midosuji Autumn Party in November 2022, the No limit!
 Parade is the first time these franchises have appeared within a Universal Studios parade.

 Awards

 In 2011, USJ's Christmas tree was recognized by the Guinness World Records as the most illuminated Christmas tree in the world having 260,498 lights.